-Earning an online Master of Science in Nursing (MSN) degree may be a solution for advanced practice registered nurses looking to provide quality care for an aging population.
-Registered nurses interested in striving to close the primary care workforce gap can explore the MSN degree definition.
+Earning an online Master of Science in Nursing (MSN) degree can create opportunities for advanced practice registered nurses who are looking to provide quality care to a growing population.
+Nurses interested in helping to close the primary care workforce gap should consider exploring the MSN degree meaning, including what the degree entails and its potential impact on their careers.

-Postsecondary education, a valid registered nurse (RN) license, and work experience are requirements of most MSN programs.
-While the MSN degree definition is broad, nurses entering an MSN program narrow their field of study by selecting a specialization.
+Most MSN programs require postsecondary education, a valid registered nurse (RN) license, and work experience.
+While the MSN degree itself is broad, nurses entering an MSN program narrow their field of study by selecting a specialization.
 After working for a few years, most RNs likely know their preferred area of practice.

-The three points of entry into the MSN program are as follows:
+The three points of entry into the MSN program are:

-- RN with a Bachelor of Science in Nursing degree (BSN to MSN)
+- BSN to MSN for RNs with a Bachelor of Science in Nursing degree

-- RN with a non-nursing bachelor’s degree (BS to MSN)
+- BS to MSN for RNs with a non-nursing bachelor’s degree

-- RN with an associate degree (RN to MSN)
+- RN to MSN for RNs with an associate degree

-MSN programs focus on theoretical application and clinical experience.
-Depending on the nurse, the program can take between 24 and 36 months to complete.
-While having a BSN degree is not a requirement for all nurses, the concepts covered in the MSN program’s initial coursework are similar to those covered in a BSN, and a nurse without a BSN degree may need more time to understand the ideas presented.
-Whether additional time for clinical studies is required depends on the specialty.
+MSN programs focus on the theoretical application of nursing skills and clinical experience.
+Depending on the nurse, the program can take 24 to 36 months to complete.
+While a BSN degree is not a requirement for all nurses, the concepts covered in the MSN program’s initial coursework are similar to those covered in a BSN program, and a nurse without a BSN degree may need more time to understand the ideas presented.
+Some MSN specialties also require additional time for clinical studies.

 MSN Degree Careers